Best DSL Modems in 2023 – our top picks

-VDSL stands for very high bit-rate digital subscriber line.
-If you have a fiber optic or copper wire phone lines, it utilizes these materials to the very peak of their potential, amounting to superfast upload and download speeds.
+VDSL stands for a very high bit-rate digital subscriber line.
+If you have fiber optic or copper wire phone lines, it utilizes these materials to the very peak of their potential, amounting to superfast upload and download speeds.

 On the other hand, as VDSL is a fairly new technology, it has relatively limited availability.
 Rural residential areas, in particular, may not be able to use a VDSL modem, as physical distance from the provider can limit performance.
 Due to the lightning-fast network connection, VDSL is also far more expensive than the other forms of DSL modem.

 An acronym for symmetrical digital subscriber line, SDSL modems have identical upload and download speeds, offering a very even performance in terms of bandwidth.
 Simply put, those videos you’re uploading to your burgeoning YouTube account will travel at the same speed as the movie you’re downloading to watch after.

 Standing for an asymmetrical digital subscriber line, an ADSL modem provides mismatched upload and download speeds.
 One will always be faster than the other.